 This information will not be publicly visible and will be exclusively used to contact you and to send the registration data to CLEF, which is the main organizer of all CLEF labs

-We welcome individual researchers, i.e. not affiliated with any institution, to participate.
+We welcome individual researchers, i.e. not affiliated to any institution, to participate.
 We kindly ask you to provide us with a motivation letter containing the following information:

 the presentation of your most relevant research activities related to the task/tasks